Opening

 St John the Evangelist is a small, Victorian Church in a small rural village at the foot of the Pennine hills.

 St John's offers a warm welcome with a quiet, reflective atmosphere and a mix of modern and traditional Worship.
-We aim to make your Worship a tuneful, joyous event led by a small, enthusiastic choir with uplifting, thought-provoking sermons!
+We aim to make your Worship a tuneful with uplifting, thought-provoking sermons!

-We are always an inclusive Church, with a seating area for wheelchair users, where all can feel comfortable and welcome.
+We are always an inclusive Church, with a seating area for wheelchair users, where all can feel comfortable and welcome and an area for children's activities.

-The Church also has a little-known, but very strong connection with the Pre-Raphaelite Art movement.
+The Church also has a little-known connection with the Pre-Raphaelite Art movement.
 The stained glass East Window was designed by Edward Burne-Jones and manufactured by the William Morris Company.
-The mural above it - called "The Ascendancy of Christ" was conceived and painted by the well-respected Pre-Raphaelite painter, John Roddam Spencer Stanhope of Cannon Hall, Cawthorne.
-It was painted over in the early 1960s because of water damage through the roof, but was successfully uncovered and conserved for the future in 2014.
+The mural above it - entitled "The Ascendancy of Christ" was conceived and painted by the well-respected Pre-Raphaelite painter, John Roddam Spencer Stanhope of Cannon Hall, Cawthorne.
+It was painted over in the early 1960s because of water damage through the roof, but was successfully uncovered and conserved for the future.
+Our annual village festival - now named "Swainefest" - on the first weekend of July was initiated in 2014 by the church, in conjunction with Hoylandswaine Arts' Group in celebration of the completion of the project to reveal the mural.

 Haigh Lane